vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-closed-with-history.md

   of my feet and place it elsewhere; open my eyes and note the elapsed time.

-My initial goal is to have a median of at least 15 seconds over the first 1, 3, 5, 7, or 9 tries (however many are needed).
+My initial goal is to have a median of at least 18 seconds over the first 1, 3, 5, 7, or 9 tries (however many are needed).

+## History

+When I started on 2024-09-09, I set a threshold of 15 seconds.

+On 2024-10-14, I increased the threshold to 18 seconds.